 Nikita Serebryakov (Saginaw Spirit – OHL)

 Nikita Serebryakov hasn’t exactly had the smoothest of transitions to the OHL over the last two seasons, but the goalie has been showing progress this season.
 In 24 games played this year, Serebryakov has lowered his GAA to 3.65 and increased his Save Percentage to .895.
-Even though the Russian netminder doesn’t have the most appealing statistics at this point and time, his improvement this season should be seen as a positive sign.
+Even though the Russian netminder doesn’t have the most appealing statistics at this point in time, his improvement this season should be seen as a positive sign.
 Serebryakov wound up being ranked no. 17 overall on CSS’s midterm rankings in January, but the goalie will need to maintain a level of consistency if he hopes to keep his ranking and draft hopes alive.

 Sean Cleary (Lake Forest Academy – USMAAAW)